CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailaddress.md

 ## Summary

-The `EmailAddress` data type is used to define an email address.
+The `EmailAddress` data type is used to represent an email address.

 | | |
 |-|-|